Sampler (musical instrument): History

-The E-mu SP-1200 percussion sampler, upon its release in August 1987, popularized the use of digital samplers within hip hop music in the late 1980s.
+The E-mu SP-1200 percussion sampler, upon its release in August 1987, popularized the use of digital samplers within hip-hop in the late 1980s.
 Akai pioneered many processing techniques, such as crossfade looping and "time stretch" to shorten or lengthen samples without affecting pitch and vice versa.
-The Akai MPC60, released in 1988, went on to become the most influential sampler in hip hop music.
+The Akai MPC60, released in 1988, went on to become the most influential sampler in hip-hop music.
 That same year, the Ensoniq EPS – the successor to the Mirage – was launched and was the first sampling keyboard which was designed specifically for live performance rather being a purely studio based tool as most samplers had been hitherto.

+In 1989, Keyboard Magazine published a comparison of samplers from Akai, Casio, E-MU, Ensoniq, Fairlight, Korg, Kurzweil, New England Digital, Oberheim, Roland, Sequential, Simmons, WaveFrame, and Yamaha.
+Prices ranged from $800 - $250,000.

 The 2010s-era music workstation usually uses sampling, whether simple playback or complex editing that matches all but the most advanced dedicated samplers, and also includes features such as a sequencer.
 Samplers, together with traditional Foley artists, are the mainstay of modern sound effects production.
 Using digital techniques various effects can be pitch-shifted and otherwise altered in ways that would have required many hours when done with tape.